Emergency Bond Reduction Hearings in Florida

 Scheduling an Emergency Bail Hearing After First Appearance

-After your arrest in Hillsborough County, FL, the prosecutor with the State Attorney’s Office typically takes twenty-one (21) days to decide whether to file charges against you or not.
-This stage of the case is cased the Pre-File Stage.
+After your arrest in Hillsborough County, FL, the prosecutor with the State Attorney’s Office typically takes twenty-one (21) days to decide whether to file charges against you.
+This stage of the case is called the Pre-File Stage.

 Contact a Tampa criminal defense attorney today to discuss your bail bond issue.